andersonmadeira/madstone-ui/README.md

-# 💠 MadUI
+# 💠 ngx-flat-ui

-MadUI Components for the web.
+ngx-flat-ui Components for the web.